 - Brick repair on dozens of tombs and copings in Carrollton Cemeteries 1 and 2

-- With the help of dedicated volunteers, conducting several cleanup/beautification projects throughout the year in several local cemeteries
+- With the help of dedicated volunteers, conducted several cleanup/beautification projects throughout the year in many local cemeteries